django-fluent/django-fluent-pages/README.rst

 * ``get_render_template(self, request, page, **kwargs)`` - return the template to render, by default this is ``render_template``.
 * ``get_context(self, request, page, **kwargs)`` - return the template context for the node.

+Details about these attributes is explained in the documentation_.

 Application nodes
 ~~~~~~~~~~~~~~~~~